What moves me

 Then, via a cellist of this orchestra, Dora, I made contact with a string quartet in Bietigheim which needed a viola – thank you, Doris, Gudrun und Didi.

-Subsequently I joined a string quartet which regularly practices in the castle Schloß Magenheim – thank you, Theo Stetter, Hans Rückauer and Frau von Lamezan.
+Subsequently I joined a string quartet which regularly practices in the castle Schloß Magenheim – thank you, Theo Stetter (+), Hans Rückauer and Frau von Lamezan.

 In the year 2014, a quartet was formed which harmonized perfectly both musically and on a personal level, consisting of Hans Rückauer, Susanne Wolf (Markusorchester), Sophie Urmetzer and myself.
 Since Sophie gave birth to Milla (what a sweet little creature) we took a break, but now in early November 2015, we have already rehearsed again.
+Split now.

 For example in a Coverband called "Springfever" with the Scottish singer Jeanette McLeod who sadly passed away at the end of 2012, the saxophonist Klaus Röhm and drummer Michael "Miggi" Kersting.